foxdonut/meiosis/helpers/setup/README.md

 import m from "mithril";

 const App = {
+  // If you only use update or actions, you can omit the other
   view: ({ attrs: { state, update, actions } }) => m(...)
 };

-const { states, update, actions } = meiosis({ ... });
+// If you only use update or actions, you can omit the other const { states, update, actions } = meiosis({ ... });

 m.mount(document.getElementById("app"), {
+  // If you only use update or actions, you can omit the other
   view: () => m(App, { state: states(), update, actions })
 });
 ```